dangoslen/dangoslen-me-site/content/blog/lets-talk-about-trust.md

 </center>

-_:wave: Hi there!
-This article is a response to some comments and critiques on a previous article - .
-These comments and critiques raised some **great** questions that I've spent some time thinking about.
+_👋 Hi there!
+This article is a response to some comments and critiques on a previous article - [I'm Changing How I Review Code](https://dangoslen.me/blog/changing-how-i-review-code/).
+These [comments and critiques](https://dev.to/dangoslen/i-m-changing-how-i-review-code-328g) raised some **great** questions that I've spent some time thinking about.
 I hope I've put together a reasonable and seasoned response and one that inspires software teams to think and work together!
 Lets dive in._

 - - -